gagdiez/near-login/README.md

-## Minimal Express Message Board with NEAR login
+## Minimal Express Authentication With NEAR

-A minimal example showing how to set up a server that can authenticate NEAR users and allow them to post simple messages.
+A minimal example showing how to set up a server that authenticates users through their NEAR wallet.

-This is an example on how to use the package [passport-local-near](https://github.com/gagdiez/passport-local-near)

-### How to use it
+### Quickstart

 Simply run `npm install` and `npm start`